History of St Joseph the Worker Church

 Groundbreaking for the new church took place on June 1, 1975.
 Mass was celebrated for the first time in the new church on May 1, 1976.
 The parish was moved to Orefield in 1977 and a new rectory was built.
 A parish center was added in 1981.

 The Allentown Diocese retained the old church property in Fogelsville, with one or two Masses celebrated monthly until it was sold in March 1985.
 On February 23, 1985, the parish held the closing service at the old Fogelsville church.
-Monsignor Robert J. Wargo, M. Div. has been pastor of Saint Joseph the Worker since the early 1990s.
+Monsignor Robert J. Wargo, M. Div. was the pastor of Saint Joseph the Worker since the early 1990s.
 He saw the necessity to expand the church building and construct a parish educational center.
 Funding was secured though a major capital campaign launched in June 1995.
 The generosity of Frederick Jaindl allowed the parish to acquire a tract of land across the street on Applewood Drive to build the educational center.

 Saint Joseph the Worker Center of Learning was opened to 315 students in grades one through eight on September 2, 1997.
 With the completion of the school, the expansion of the church was begun.
 The church expansion was completed on March 8, 1998.
 Saint Joseph the Worker Parish currently serves over 3000 families.
+The current pastor is Rev. Msgr.
+Victor F. Finelli, V.J., J.C.L, who arrived in 2001.